semikolan-co/semikolan-react/README.md

 ## Join Us

 Be a part of the SemiKolan Developer's Community by joining our [Discord Server](https://discord.semikolan.co).
-Here you can discuss about the project or ask any other queries and there will be a lot of folks to help
+Here you can discuss about the project or ask any other queries and there will be a lot of folks to help.

 [![](https://img.shields.io/discord/849036512045039637?color=5865F2&logo=Discord&style=flat-square)](https://discord.semikolan.co)